How the IRS Will Tax Bitcoin ETFs in 2025

 Schedule a FREE crypto tax consultation

-Understanding the income and capital gains tax brackets for the 2023 tax year is essential for US investors to calculate their tax liability on Bitcoin ETF gains.
+Understanding the short- and long-term capital gains tax brackets for the 2024 tax year (due April 2025) is essential for US investors to calculate their tax liability on Bitcoin ETF gains.
 Tax brackets determine the percentage of an individual's income that goes towards taxes, with higher incomes generally taxed at higher rates.
+Short-term capital gains are taxed like, and as part of, ordinary income.

 Reviewing these tax brackets can help investors estimate their crypto tax liability on Bitcoin ETF gains and plan their investment strategies accordingly.
 When in doubt, our team of crypto tax professionals at TokenTax is available to assist.